 The parties in a mediation are not required to reach an agreement, and sometimes they don't.
-Whether the case settles or reaches an impasse, the mediator usually meets with the parties together at the end of the session.
+Whether the case settles or reaches an impasse, the mediator may meet with the parties together at the end of the session.
 If the case has neither settled nor reached an impasse, the mediator will likely encourage the parties to attend another mediation session.

 If the case does settle, the mediator will urge the parties to sign a settlement to memorialize the agreement.
 A written settlement agreement is a contract between the parties, which is generally enforceable in the same manner as any other written contract.
 Generally, there's no record of the mediation session, and the only document produced is the settlement (or mediation) agreement.

-If settlement is not reached the parties may decide to litigate.
+If a settlement is not reached the parties may decide to litigate.

 Get a Legal Help With Divorce Mediation